Iliiasik/Blockchain/README.md

 # run
 go run main.go
 ```
-Alternatively, you can install and run the application directly using fyne:
+Install and run the application directly using fyne:

 ```bash
 # Install the fyne CLI tool (if you don't have it yet)